jmiba/ai-service-chatbot/README.md

 ### Container Deploy (Docker or Podman)

-We ship a `docker-compose.yaml` that runs three services:
+We ship a `docker-compose.yaml` that runs two core services (plus an optional watchdog):

 - `chatbot`: the Streamlit UI (builds the local app and exposes `8501`)
-- `scraper-cron`: a sidecar that runs `scripts/run_scraper_cron.sh` every 12 hours so the knowledge base stays fresh without systemd timers
+- `cli-runner`: an on-demand helper container for heavy scraping/vectorization runs; invoke it with `docker compose run --rm --profile cli cli-runner --mode vectorize` (or `both`) so the job happens outside the UI process while still sharing secrets/state
 - `autoheal`: optional watchdog that restarts unhealthy containers

 1. Build the image (Docker or Podman both work):